HomeBlog Home

 1. The People

 One of Raleigh's defining characteristics is its population mix.
-While you will certainly encounter traditional southern hospitality and charm, the city is far more diverse and cosmopolitan then stereotypes might suggest.
+While you will likely encounter traditional southern hospitality and charm, the city is far more diverse and cosmopolitan than stereotypes might suggest.

 People here tend to be educated, career-focused, and family-oriented, creating communities where you will find both professionals networking and neighbors organizing block parties.